biopet/seqstat/README.md

 # SeqStat

+SeqStat is a package that contains tools to generate stats from a FastQ file, merge those stats for multiple samples, and validate the generated stats files.

 #### Mode - Generate

-SeqStats outputs several stats on a FASTQ file.
+Generate outputs several stats on a FASTQ file.

 Outputted stats: